 How New York Lawyers Handle Uninsured Car Accident Claims

-Wondering how New York lawyers handle car accident claims involving uninsured motorists?
+Wondering how New York lawyers handle uninsured car accident claims?

-Getting hit by an uninsured driver in New York can be financially devastating: medical bills, lost wages, and car repairs pile up fast, and there’s no (or not enough) insurance to cover the costs.
+Getting hit by an uninsured driver in New York can be financially devastating—medical bills, lost wages, and car repairs pile up fast, and there’s no insurance to cover the costs.
 If your injuries are serious, the stakes are even higher.
 How can you recover compensation when the at-fault driver has no coverage?

 New York’s no-fault insurance (PIP) covers initial medical expenses but does not compensate for pain and suffering.
 If you need full compensation for lost income, medical treatments, or permanent injuries, you’ll need Uninsured Motorist (UM) or Underinsured Motorist (UIM) coverage.